mathewgomas-alfred/mathewgomas.io/reference_manual/filters/edge_detection.rst

 .. meta::
    :description:
-        Overview of the edgedetection filters.
+        Overview of the edge detection filters.

 .. metadata-placeholder